 At least one voice in the third game mentions having a therapist, so that could be a contributing factor.

 Combat Pragmatist: No matter the danger or absurdity of the situation, the Boss will find a way to win.
 In addition to taking hostages, false surrenders, and having truly ludicrous proficiency with improvised weapons (fire hydrants, giant purple dildos, bricks etc), Boss is a master of psychological warfare.
 The Boss is perfectly willing to target loved ones, use humiliation tactics like winning a televised wrestling match against an enemy, or making demoralizing public media declarations.

 Coup de Grāce Cutscene: Finished most of the gang leaders in the series like this.
-Benjamin King briefly allies himself with the Saints after being betrayed by Warren and forced out of the Vice Kings in the first game then gets Put on a Bus, Matt Miller in The Third bribes the Boss into allowing him to pull a Screw This, I'm Outta Here instead.
+Benjamin King briefly allies himself with the Saints after being betrayed by Warren and forced out of the Vice Kings in the first game then gets Put on a Bus until IV, Matt Miller in The Third bribes the Boss into allowing him to pull a Screw This, I'm Outta Here! instead.

 Regardless of how you play, it's Lampshaded by almost every character who rides shotgun with you.
 Characters from the first game give a familiar Continuity Nod in regards to it.
 And Jane waxes poetic about your vehicular carnage.